ansible/awx/CONTRIBUTING.md

 Local Settings
 --------------

-In development mode (i.e. when running from a source checkout), Ansible AWX will import the file `awx/settings/local_settings.py` and combine it with defaults in `awx/settings/defaults.py`.
+In development mode (i.e. when running from a source checkout), AWX will import the file `awx/settings/local_settings.py` and combine it with defaults in `awx/settings/defaults.py`.
 This file is required for starting the development environment and startup will fail if it's not provided